ActiveState: Enterprise CI/CD

 ActiveState confirmed that its Enterprise CI / CD Survey is available for participation by 2020.
 Based on how businesses commonly utilize CI / CD and how they address software runtime and create issues, the study is part of ActiveState's ongoing initiatives to promote the development of open-source technology.

 Media presence and industry engagement

-ActiveState regularly participates in industry media, webinars, and podcasts focused on topics such as software supply chain security, automated vulnerability management, and DevSecOps practices.
+ActiveState has participated in industry webinars and podcasts on software supply chain security and related topics.
 The company has collaborated with technology media platforms including TechStrong TV, where executives and technical staff have discussed subjects ranging from balancing security with development speed to addressing technical debt.